-- 13 the air and oil rate are now adjusted at the maximum power stage, go on with the point to point adjustement on the SV adjusting cam as to reach the minimum output point. - 14 as for the point-to-point regulation in order to set the cam foil shape, move the low flame microswitch (cam III) a little lower than the maximum position (90°); - 15 set the TAB thermostat to the minimum in order that the actuator moves progressively towards the low flame position; - move cam III (low flame) towards the minimum to move the actuator towards the low flame until the two bearings find the adjusting screw that refers to a lower position: screw V to increase the rate, unscrew to decrease, in order to get the pressure as shown on diagram in Fig. 18, according to the requested rate. - 17 Move again cam III towards the minimum to meet the next screw on the adjusting cam and repeat the previous step; go on this way as to reach the desired low flame point. - 18 The low flame position must never match the ignition position that is why cam III must be set 20°- 30° more than the ignition position.
+12 the air and oil rate are now adjusted at the maximum power stage, go on with the point to point adjustement on the SV adjusting cam as to reach the minimum output point.

-Turn the burner off; then start it up again.
-If the adjustment is not correct, repeat the previous steps.
-Now adjust the pressure switch (see page 31).
+- as for the point-to-point regulation in order to set the cam foil shape, move the oil low flame microswitch (cam III) a little lower than the maximum position (90°); - 14 set the TAB thermostat to the minimum (as far as fully-modulating burners, see related paragraph) in order that the actuator moves progressively towards the low flame position; - move cam III towards the minimum to move the actuator towards the low flame until the two bearings find the adjusting screw that refers to a lower position: screw V to increase the rate, unscrew to decrease, in order to get the pressure as showed on chart/diagram on "Light oil nozzles" on page 18, according to the requested rate. - 16 Move again cam III towards the minimum to meet the next screw on the adjusting cam and repeat the previous step; go on this way as to reach the desired low flame point. - 17 The low flame position must never match the ignition position that is why cam III must be set 20°- 30° more than the ignition position. - 18 cam IV (stroke limitation cam) must be set a little higher than the cam III to limit the output in the first seconds the flame appears; NOTE: cam IV must shift according to cam III. - 19 Turn the burner off; then start it up again.
+If the adjustment is not correct, repeat the previous steps. - 20 Replace the actuator and control panel covers. - 21 Now, adjust the air pressure switch (see next parargaph).